It’s never to early to learn, and we’ve compiled a list of 21 ways to prepare your preschooler for handwriting success.

 The difference in our first-born and second-born was crazy.
 Writing came naturally to our second-born who loves coloring, painting, playdough, and crafts.
 There is no doubt in our minds that many of these activities helped him develop fine motor skills and in turn get him ready for handwriting.

 Seeing these differences, and doing the research, has given us the know-how to prepare our 3-year old twins.
-I put together a list of 21 things that can be done to help prepare kids for handwriting success.
+I put together a list of 21 things that can be done to help prepare your preschooler for handwriting success.

 Why Fine Motor Skills Are Vital